 The KiwiNet Awards celebrate successful innovation in New Zealand.
 To explore the concept of innovation further in a New Zealand context, students could use this activity on unpacking innovation.

-Get inspired about New Zealand innovation by watching this short video clip by KiwiNet.
+Get inspired about New Zealand innovation by watching the KiwiNet YouTube channel.

 Learn more about Precision Seafood Harvesting.